fmaylinch/youtube-react/README.md

 - Select an element and in the Console refer to it as `$r`.
 - Inspect an element on the page (goes to Elements) and then go to React tab to locate the component.

+## Notes

+This file was edited using [classeur](https://app.classeur.io) Markdown editor.

+If you have Mac/iPhone you may want to try the [bear](http://www.bear-writer.com/) editor.